PRIVATE EDITION - limited to 18 guests only.

 After breakfast we will start sightseeing of the west bank of Luxor.
 Our tour will start with a motor boat ride across the Nile to see the highlight of Luxor – the Valley of the Kings.

 The Valley of the Kings, located on the west bank of the Nile in Luxor, has been the royal cemetery for 62 Pharaohs.
+Undeniably, it is one of Egypt's most important treasures.
 There, we will access some of the most renown tombs.
 Our visit will also include the admission to the King Tutankhamun’s tomb.
-Undeniably, the valley is one of Egypt's most important treasures.
 What is more, Archaeological Paths will provide its guests with a camera permit allowing them, at no extra charge, to take photos.

 When we return to the ship the rest of the afternoon will be free for leisure.
 Our guests can enjoy the sundeck and the stunning views of the Nile landscape while sailing to Edfu.